elainehowyl/tgc-projectone-studio-ghibli/README.md

 As a site owner, from the point of view as a staff from Art Science Museum, my primary goal of creating the website is to arouse public's awareness about the exhibition, promote ticket sales and also, to encourage local tourism.

 I would also like to take this opportunity to get people to know more about the future exhibitions the museum is going to have.

-Art Science Museum would like to create a presence in the public's eyes with its first global collaboration with Studio Ghibli, a widely known animation studio around the world.
-This

 #### Client (Studio Ghibli)